 What kind of a traveller you are

 When you don’t have to fit in with anyone else’s travel preferences, your personal travel style becomes clear.
 Perhaps you realise you prefer exploring at a fast pace, or otherwise enjoy having more time to smell the roses.
-Maybe you discover your inner party animal, or you find that you like getting up early to sightsee before the crowds arrive.
+Maybe you discover your inner party animal, or you find that you like getting up early to go sightseeing before the crowds arrive.
 This intel will help you better plan future solo trips.

 You learn to be open minded